 So you've decided it's about time you had a cat in your life.
 Maybe you have a friend with a cat and you've learned first-hand how relaxing it can be to sit with a warm vibrating body in your lap.
 Or you find yourself alone in your brand new apartment and you can finally have the cat you've always wanted but couldn't because a parent or sibling was allergic.

 Perhaps you and your spouse have agreed that the kids need a pet, and you think dogs might be too rough on the toddlers.

 Or are you empty nesters who would enjoy having another person to talk about and care for?

 A cat is a whole lot easier to deal with and cheaper to feed than a human child.
 Cats are lower maintenance, too.

 Whatever the reason, there are a number of factors to consider before rushing into a decision that you may regret later.
-The fact is, too often pets acquired by impulse don't work out, and this is especially true with cats, who frequently have their own agendas.
+The fact is, too often pets acquired by impulse don't work out, and this is especially true with cats, that frequently have their own agendas.